Sainik-web/laptop-distance-posture-alert/README.md

 ## Software Design

-The program follows this sequence:

-    Measure Distance
-           ↓
-    Calculate Distance
-           ↓
-    Check Distance Range
-           ↓
-    Select Beep Interval
-           ↓
-    Control Passive Buzzer
-           ↓
-    Measure Again
+The program continuously measures the distance between the user and the laptop using the HC-SR04 ultrasonic sensor.

-The pulseIn() function is used to measure the ultrasonic echo time.
+The `pulseIn()` function is used to measure the ultrasonic echo time.

-The tone() and noTone() functions control the passive buzzer.
+The `tone()` and `noTone()` functions control the passive buzzer.

-The millis() function is used to control the beep timing without blocking continuous sensor monitoring.
+The `millis()` function is used to control the beep timing without blocking continuous sensor monitoring.

 A 15 ms timeout is used for the ultrasonic echo measurement.
 If no valid echo is received, the buzzer is turned off.

 ## Prototype

 The ultrasonic sensor was positioned above the laptop screen to measure the distance between the user and the laptop.
-The Arduino and passive buzzer were connected to the sensor for real-time warning feedback.
+The Arduino and passive buzzer provide real-time warning feedback.

 Prototype images are available in the "Photos and videos" folder.